-In addition to the usual possible penalties for a criminal offense, such as a jail, probation and fines, a person convicted of driving while license suspended may also be facing penalties related to his or her driver’s license.
+In addition to the usual possible penalties for a criminal offense, such as a jail, probation and fines, a person convicted of driving while suspended may also be facing penalties related to his or her driver’s license.
 If convicted, a judge may order a person’s driver’s license suspended for a period up to the maximum sentence for the offense.
-For example, if a person is convicted of driving while license suspended as a Class A Misdemeanor, his or her license may be suspended for up to 365 days, even if there is no other sentence imposed.
+For example, if a person is convicted of DWLS as a Class A Misdemeanor, his or her license may be suspended for up to 365 days, even if there is no other sentence imposed.

 Former Marion County Traffic Court Deputy Prosecutor

-When facing charges for driving while license suspended, it is important to hire a lawyer who understands how to interpret a driving record, defend against a charge of driving while license suspended and work with you to help you get back on the road – legally – as quickly as possible.
+When facing charges for driving while suspended (DWLS) it is important to hire a lawyer who understands how to interpret a driving record, deal with the traffic court and BMV, and work with you to help you get back on the road – legally – as quickly as possible.

-Julie Chambers is a former deputy prosecutor for Marion County, having prosecuted misdemeanors and felonies and she also spent time as the deputy prosecutor in Marion County Traffic Court.
-She represents clients throughout central Indiana to help resolve tickets and license suspension issues, including driving while license suspended charges, operating without a license, reinstatement fee suspensions and traffic tickets.
+Julie Chambers is a former deputy prosecutor for Marion County, having prosecuted misdemeanors and felonies and also spending time as the deputy prosecutor in Marion County Traffic Court.
+She represents clients throughout central Indiana to help resolve tickets and license suspension issues, including DWLS charges, operating without a license, reinstatement fee suspensions and traffic tickets.